• 7 min read

 Electric and Hybrid Rental Cars

-Electric and plug-in hybrid vehicles are not new to kilometer-based road taxation in Iceland.
+Electric and plug-in hybrid vehicles are not new to kilometre-based road taxation in Iceland.
 In fact, since 2025, these vehicles have already been subject to a distance-based tax to compensate for the fuel taxes they do not pay.

 For renters, the process remains straightforward.
 Electric and hybrid rental cars follow the same rules and pricing structure as other vehicles, with no additional steps, paperwork, or reporting required.